Family gathered together for dinner during a meaningful trip

 • Ignoring annual fees

-• Adding business cards too early
+• Starting with business cards too early

 12-Month Beginner Roadmap